eoguh/webrtc_v2/README.md

 "# webrtc_version_2"

-ABOUT THE SOFTWARE: It's simply demo of a zoom like meeting app. using WebRTC and Node.js
+ABOUT THE SOFTWARE: It's simply a demo of an online video meeting web app, using WebRTC and Node.js

 <<<<<<< HEAD
 ABOUT THE TECHNOLOGY USED: WebRTC is currently the only technolology available for developers to implement peer to peer connection and communication.
 With this technology you can implement: file transfer, media tranfer including life streams.
 It can be used in many tech areas including mobile, web, embedded systems -arduino and raspberry pie- and more.